Key Dates in Laurence Sterne’s Life

 1765: 23 January, Becket and Dehondt publish volumes 7 and 8 of Tristram Shandy, with Sterne’s signature in volume 7; Sterne stays in London (though in Bath, 6-15 April) and solicits subscriptions for two more volumes of sermons; May, returns to Yorkshire; 7 October, London, then crosses the Channel again, briefly staying in Paris, including 19 October, where he meets D’Holbach, Diderot, John Wilkes, Samuel Foote and Horace Walpole, and travels over the Alps to Turin (15-28 November), Milan, Florence (by 18 December), where he meets Thomas Patch, who subsequently drew two cartoons of Sterne, and Rome, where Joseph Nollekens sculpts a fine marble bust of Sterne, which after Sterne’s death was reproduced in marble and plaster versions.

-1766: January-March, in Naples; by 17 March – at least Easter Sunday, 30 March, in Rome on his way back to England, via a brief stopover with Mrs Sterne and Lydia near Dijon mid-May; 24 April, Becket and Dehondt publish volumes 3 and 4 of The Sermons of Mr Yorick, with a list of 693 subscribers, including Garrick, and, as evidence of his time in France, Crébillon, Diderot, d’Holbach and Voltaire; June, returns to Yorkshire.
+1766: January-March, in Naples; by 17 March, in Rome, where he attended a service in the Sistine Chapel in Holy Week, on his way back to England, via a brief stopover with Mrs Sterne and Lydia near Dijon mid-May; 24 April, Becket and Dehondt publish volumes 3 and 4 of The Sermons of Mr Yorick, with a list of 693 subscribers, including Garrick, and, as evidence of his time in France, Crébillon, Diderot, d’Holbach and Voltaire; June, returns to Yorkshire.

 1767: by 6 January, in London; 29 January, Becket and Dehondt publish volume 9 of Tristram Shandy, with Sterne’s signature; from January, Sterne engages in a romantic relationship with Mrs Eliza Draper, the wife of an official in the East India Company.
 She is in England for the sake of her health.
 3 April, Mrs Draper returns to India; Sterne starts a semi-fictitious journal, part of which survives in MS in the British Library (BL Addit.
 MSS 34527, ff.
 1-40); on an unknown date, before 18 June, Sterne returns to Coxwold to write A Sentimental Journey through France and Italy.
 By Mr Yorick; October, Mrs Sterne and Lydia join him in Coxwold.